theirc/airbel/src/_projects/coach-erevu.md

 Over the past 25 years, access to formal schooling has [increased](https://www.worldbank.org/en/publication/wdr2017){: target="_blank"}&nbsp;across low-income countries.
 Though more children are in school, the majority complete their primary education without gaining basic literacy and numeracy skills - 250 million school-aged children cannot read or write after 4 years of schooling.

 The lack of cost-effective teacher training and continuous professional development for teachers in crisis-affected contexts results in poor quality teaching.
-Efforts to&nbsp;[improve](https://doi.org/10.7916/D898854G) teachers' instructional techniques can also strengthen student’s academic achievement.
+Efforts to&nbsp;[improve](https://doi.org/10.7916/D898854G) teachers’ instructional techniques can also strengthen student’s academic achievement.
 Evidence shows that ongoing teacher support, such as mentoring or coaching, is [more effective](https://journals.sagepub.com/doi/abs/10.3102/0034654314553127?journalCode=rera&amp;) than a one-off training.

 &nbsp;